EDUCATIONAL TOOL ONLY. Not legal or medical advice. Not affiliated with the VA.

 C&P EXAM TIPS (5)

-1.Register in the VA Airborne Hazards and Open Burn Pit Registry immediately if you have not already.
+1.Enroll in the Airborne Hazards and Open Burn Pit Registry NOW if you have not already.

-2.Under the PACT Act, you do NOT need to prove a direct nexus for presumptive conditions.
-Your service location and dates establish the exposure.
+2.Under the PACT Act, you do NOT need to prove individual exposure — service in a covered location is sufficient.

-4.If you have been denied for a respiratory condition in the past, file a supplemental claim citing the PACT Act as new and relevant evidence.
+4.If you were previously denied for a burn pit condition, file a supplemental claim citing the PACT Act as new and relevant evidence.

 RELEVANT CASE LAW